dsscollection/git-github-for-stats/appendix.md

 Commits, diffs, and tags
 ========================

+<https://github.com/jennybc/excuse-me-iris> is the actual Git repository depicted in this figure.

 Comic relief

 -   [xkcd 1296](https://xkcd.com/1296/) is about the challenge of writing highly informative commit messages all the time.